AlmasB/CI517/lectures/lecture5/PITCHME.md

 #### ECS - Examples in Game Engines

-- Unreal Engine uses Entity-Component (EC) model
+- Unreal Engine uses something similar to Entity-Component (EC) model
 - FXGL also uses EC model
 - Unity is moving from EC to ECS